 When in Doubt, File the Motion!

 Suppression litigation is an essential tool for criminal defense lawyers, but many defense lawyers are easily dissuaded from filing a motion when presented with a seemingly reasonable offer from the prosecution.
 This is the wrong approach.
 You never know what will happen once you file the motion.
 Maybe the police witness will be a no-show, resulting in the granting of the motion, the dismissal of the case, or a better plea offer.
 Even if you lose the motion, you still will have an opportunity for discovery and cross-examining the officer, which will be of assistance at trial.
-It may be cliché, but good things come to clients whose lawyers are aggressive litigators.
+Bottom line: Good things come to clients whose lawyers file the suppression motion.
 Deja Vishny’s Suppressing Criminal Evidence can help you litigate suppression issues more aggressively, more efficiently, and with greater success.

 Law and Practice

 Suppressing Criminal Evidence takes you through the suppression litigation process, step by step, from the initial client interview, to drafting the motion, to arguing at the hearing.
-In 13 chapters, this single-volume book covers the ground rules for suppression motions; Fourth Amendment searches and seizures; and suppression of confessions and other statements.
-In addition to a detailed analysis of the bedrock constitutional principles giving rise to suppression, you receive:
+In 13 chapters, this single-volume book covers the ground rules for suppression motions; Fourth Amendment searches and seizures; suppression of confessions and other statements; and suppression of eyewitness identifications.
+The text includes:

 - In-depth legal analysis of the bedrock constitutional principles underlying suppression litigation.